TerletskyIgor/rickandmorty/README.md

   ```bash
   open RickAndMorty.xcodeproj
   ```
-3.Build and run on a simulator or physical device.
+3. Build and run on a simulator or physical device.

 📦 Dependencies